rtCamp/Frappe-Manager/docs/commands/services.md

 **Options**:

 * `--auto-proceed`: Migrate without asking for confirmation.
+* `--skip-backup`: Skip the pre-migration backups, including whole-engine database dumps (DANGEROUS; a skipped dump can be the only route back, use when taking it is impossible).
+* `--on-failure`: What to do when the migration fails: rollback (revert, the default), halt (leave everything as it stopped and report), prompt (ask).
 * `--rerun`: Re-run the migration steps even when already up to date.